ava-labs/hypersdk/docs/tutorials/morpheusvm/options.md

 }
 ```

+The `With()` function is especially important; we are deferring to
+`vm.NewOption()` with the following arguments:

+- Namespace: this assigns a unique identifier to our option
+- `NewDefaultConfig()`: each option can have a config which users can define.
+In
+  the case that users do not define a config for their option, we can defer to
+  this default config.
+- `func`: this lambda function takes in the vm and the config provided with the option;
+  if enabled, this function will activate the JSON-RPC API.

 ## Updating `New()`

-To enable the JSON-RPC optio, we can add the following at the beginning of the
+To add the JSON-RPC API option to our VM, we can add the following at the
+beginning of the
-`New()` function:
+`New()` function in `vm.go`:

 ```golang
 options = append(options, With())